 Adequacy and maintenance of the road is a primary requirement for road transport.
 If the roads are not good and inadequate, the transport system cannot work smoothly.
 For this, road maintenance becomes a must.
 It is a big disadvantage of road transport.
 The everyday rising price of fuel disturbs the balance sheet of the business.
 Not only does the calculation of the cost become difficult, but maintaining the number of vehicles for a business is also hard.
 A variation in fuel prices increases the operational cost, thereby increasing the cost of road transport.

 4. Unorganized system

-Air, land, and water transport are more organized compared to the road transport system.
+Air, land, and water transport (advantages and disadvantages of water transport) are more organized compared to the road transport system.
 Many times, its flexibility proves to be advantageous, but the charges are not stable or equal, which makes the calculation tedious.
 One cannot depend on road transport because it is not regular with fixed timing.
 As said earlier, road transport allows privately owned vehicles to move.
 Hence, many owners create multiple choices for the users, creating disorganization in the system.
 Transport systems having a single owner are more structured.